Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Balanced seat depth; quick setup; stable when you move Fabric needs regular care; back support is solid but not ultra-structured; not a deep-lounge sofa
+Balanced seat depth; quick setup; stable feel Light fabric needs regular care; back support is solid, not posture-first; not a deep lounge sofa

 Home Depot Sofa Goodwin